sophieKaelin/Notes/OS-implementation.md

 # OS implementation and systems

-- Privilege escalation techniques, and prevention.
+- Privilege escalation techniques, and prevention. ✅
+	- Look for programs running as root and inject
+	- sudo into privledges
-- Buffer Overflows.
+- Buffer Overflows. ✅
+	- Overwriting into adjacent memory.
+If you know what's there, you can overwrite on purpose.
-- Directory traversal (prevention).
+- Directory traversal (prevention). ✅
+	- validate and sanitise user input.
+Avoid passing user input into to file system APIs if possible.
-- Remote Code Execution / getting shells.
+- Remote Code Execution / getting shells. ✅
+	- Look for command injection, send a script that will run on victim machine to create a shell on another computer.
+Use netcat to listen.

 - Local databases
 	- Some messaging apps use sqlite for storing messages.